Pompassador

 Food is another topic I could talk forever about.
 I’m not going to mention specific brands since this post isn’t made to advertise or to talk negatively of specific brands.
 On the other hand, we can talk about the ingredient list.
 I have added two examples (both dry food) I’m going to comment on.
 Before we start I will clarify that the ingredients are listed in descending order of weight.

-The first one is a very popular brand, and this specific bag of food was the one I was selling the most when I worked at a pet store.
-We can see that the first ingredient is from poultry, but we don't know for sure if it's chicken or turkey for example.
+The first one is a very popular brand, and this specific bag of food was the one I was selling the most of when I worked at a pet store.
+We can see that the first ingredient is from poultry, but we don’t know for sure if it’s chicken or turkey for example.
 The next 3 ingredients are different types of flour and maize, meaning there is a lot of these in the food.
 There is also a big chance that there is more flour (when combining these 3) than there is of the first ingredient.
-But we don't know for sure since they haven't written down the percentage.
+But we don’t know for sure since they haven’t written down the percent.
 There is also a lot of carbs in this food, a little too much if you ask me.
-And what's the point of adding corn?
-The maize is only filling up your dog's tummy without doing anything good.
+And what’s the point of adding maize?
+The maize is only filling up your dog’s tummy without doing anything good.
 I prefer ingredients that are actually good for my dogs.

 I have had a dog with a bowel disease named IBD, she got very sick if she ate food with corn/flour.
 If I gave her one kibble with lots of corn/flour in the ingredient list, she could throw up for up to 3 days after.
 Healthy dogs normally don’t get sick by eating this, but after this experience I don’t give my dogs this type of food, not even as treats.

 If you prefer less processed food for your dog it can be a great alternative to feed them raw food, there are many great pre-made raw foods out there.
 There are also differences when it comes to pre-made raw food, so I would definitely recommend checking out the ingredient list.
-Personally, I would look for a pre-made food without additives, preservatives and grains.
+Personally I would look for a pre-made food without additives, preservatives and grains.

 Have you ever had a look at the ingredient list of your dog’s food?
 If not, I would recommend that you do.